-Further, given that the height standard sought under the draft planning control, which sets the desired future character of the area is achieved, as part of the building proper, the additional height proposed is desirable for the purpose of providing additional accommodation in a highly accessible location, while creating a viable, effective and equitable common open space outcome which could not otherwise be derived on the site, due to the constraints imposed by other built form as it directly abuts the site and limits any ground floor areas.
+Further, given that the height standard sought under the draft planning control, which sets the desired future character of the area is achieved, as part of the building proper, the additional height required for building services is desirable for the purpose of creating a viable, effective and equitable common open space outcome which could not otherwise be derived on the site, due to the constraints imposed by other built form as it directly abuts the site and limits any ground floor areas.
 Making this area accessible to all residents within the development provides a far superior outcome that results in a more acceptable living environment than would otherwise be achieved on the site.

-Therefore, given the benefit that attaches to non-compliance with the development standard there are sufficient environmental planning grounds, and more importantly, benefits, associated with this outcome.
+Therefore, given the benefit that attaches to non-compliance with the development standard, to service the development, it is considered that there are sufficient environmental planning grounds, and more importantly, benefits, associated with this outcome.